 Over twenty-five individuals from Colorado foundation and state funder organizations joined Philanthropy Colorado for a visit to the San Luis Valley (SLV) in mid-August.
 The SLV visit is part of Philanthropy Colorado’s on-going efforts to facilitate meaningful relationships between funders and rural communities in our state.
 Multi-day visits allow current and potential funders to better understand how philanthropy can best partner with these communities.
-The event was organized in partnership with the co-chairs of Philanthropy Colorado’s Rural Funders Learning Network (RFLN) Advisory Committee, Amy Latham with the Colorado Health Foundation and Tony Lewis with the Donnell-Kay Foundation, and the Community Foundation of the San Luis Valley.
+The event was organized in partnership with the Community Foundation of the San Luis Valley and the co-chairs of Philanthropy Colorado’s Rural Funders Learning Network (RFLN) Advisory Committee, Amy Latham with the Colorado Health Foundation and Tony Lewis with the Donnell-Kay Foundation.

 Funders had the opportunity to visit a variety of locations in the valley, including:

 Most importantly, the visit allowed grantmakers to meet face-to-face and break bread with community members, organizations and local leaders.
 The conversations deepened our understanding of the history and culture of the valley, effective philanthropy, key community assets and challenges, and current and emerging local projects.
 Funders valued the opportunity to enjoy the diversity and beauty of the San Luis Valley communities for themselves – and to eat lots of great local food.

 - Fort Garland Museum & Cultural Center, Fort Garland